 The School Visit: After an initial discussion with the Head of School and/or the Admissions Director, a school visit may be scheduled.
 The visiting student will ideally fully participate in two complete school days at Headwaters Academy.
-Given the block schedule, two consecutive days, Monday through Thursday, are ideal for the visit.
+Given the block schedule, any two consecutive days between Monday and Thursday, are ideal for the visit.
 The school visit allows the student and the HWA staff the opportunity to determine if the application process should be pursued further.
 Please contact Caroline Bark in Admissions to discuss a student visit.

 The Written Application: If the school visit leads to continued interest by both the applicant and the Headwaters Academy representatives, a written application is to be completed.
 As HWA desires for its students to be successful, a number of pertinent forms are to be completed and submitted.
 They include Student and Family Information, Student Profile and Writing, the Parents’ Written Interview, two Educational Recommendations, and a Permission to Release Information (academic and behavioral).
 This last form is not sent to the current school until the end of the school year.
 Also, parents will submit the student's most recent progress report and the last 2 years of standardized test scores.
 All written application and submitted materials, including a $50.00 application fee, are to be mailed to the Director of Admissions at the school’s mailing address.

 The Personal Interview After all written application and submitted materials are received, and assuming that the information received is consistent with Headwaters Academy’s standards, a personal interview is scheduled with the parents/guardians and the prospective student.
 Prospective students and families are generally notified within 48 hours of the interview whether the student will be offered admission or placed on the waiting list if the class is full.